UMN-PeopleSoft/IBMonitorService/README.md

 Additionally, the IB Monitor will create a table called UM_IB_MONITOR in the schema for the Database User used for executing the monitors.
 This table is used with the "Notify Each" logic.

 ## Installing the Monitor
+The first step to installing the monitor is to acquire a pre-built disribution or pull the project and build your own distribution.

+### Acquiring the IB Monitor
+#### Acquiring a Pre-Built Distribution
+At the top of the page, you will see two links:
+   * Download .zip
+   * Download .tar.gz

+Choose the distribution package you'd like, click and download.

+#### Building Your Own Distribution
-To install the IB Monitor Service, pull the project to obtain a local copy.
+To build your own distribution, pull the project if you have not already done so to obtain a local copy.

 `git clone https://github.com/UMN-PeopleSoft/IBMonitorService`